eisascience/eisascience.github.io/README.md

   *(2002 – 2006)*

 ## Summary Statement
-I am a computational biologist dedicated to translational biomedical research, integrating machine learning, immunology, and male reproductive biology to drive scientific innovation.
-My expertise includes leading diverse projects, coding, performing statistical analyses, and converting complex biological data into actionable insights alongside principal investigators and cross-disciplinary teams.
+I am a computational biologist driven by applied machine learning and AI for translational biomedical research.
+Broadly, I specialize in immunology, infectious diseases, and reproductive biology.
+I enjoy leading diverse projects, coding, performing statistical analyses, and converting complex biological data into actionable insights alongside principal investigators and cross-disciplinary teams.
+From a biological perspective,

-In my current role in Dr. Don F. Conrad’s lab at OHSU, I investigate the genomics of reproduction and the genetics of infertility, primarily focusing on testis biology and multi-omics data.
-This aligns with my broader research interests, emphasizing integrating high-dimensional multi-omics datasets, performing cross-species analysis, and employing statistical inference and computational omics to support clinical and preclinical initiatives.

-I actively consult across labs, providing technical training and mentorship to graduate students guiding their research and career development.
-I am passionate about exploring the immune system's role in organismal health, development, and aging.
-By harnessing advanced computational methods, I aim to address research questions that were previously inaccessible.
+As R. Assistant Professor at OHSU/ONPRC, I deploy computational pipelines, develop interactive data visualization platforms, secure and manage research funding through competitive grants, and lead the strategic development of AI/ML solutions for research.
+My research in this role focuses on integrating high-dimensional multi-omics datasets, performing cross-species analysis, and employing statistical inference and computational omics to support clinical and preclinical initiatives.
+Furthermore, I actively consult across labs, providing technical training and mentorship to graduate students and guiding their research and career development.

 My career has been defined by consistent advancement and a focus on statistical, machine learning, and data analytic methods relevant to translational and clinical research.
 I have played a pivotal role in designing, implementing, and analyzing extensive research projects, combining wet lab and in silico methodologies to develop hypotheses and transform data into actionable outcomes.
 My work upholds rigorous quality control across various omics data types to ensure integrity and reproducibility.
-Through statistical consultations and analyses, I have contributed significantly to clinical study documentation, scientific publications, presentations, grants, and regulatory filings in both academic and industry settings.
+Through statistical consultations and analyses, I have contributed significantly to clinical study documentation, scientific publications, presentations, grants, and regulatory filings in academic and industry settings.

-Currently, I am interested in leading and developing teams to create software, pipelines, and testing methodologies tailored for analyzing and translating complex biomedical data, supporting impactful translational research by integrating data types and applying robust statistical methodologies and computational tools.
-With the advent of large language models (LLMs), such tasks and aims can be rapidly scaled; thus my work includes fine-tuning, testing, and deploying specialized LLM for biomedical research.
+Currently, I am interested in leading and developing teams to create software, pipelines, and testing methodologies tailored for analyzing and translating complex biomedical data, supporting impactful translational research by integrating data types, and applying robust statistical methodologies and computational tools.
+With the advent of large language models (LLMs), such tasks and aims can be rapidly scaled; thus, my research includes fine-tuning, testing, and deploying specialized LLM for biomedical research.

 ### Domains of Research Expertise & Interest
+- **Immunology**: Focused on adaptive immunity, with an emphasis on T cell biology and T cell receptors (TCRs) across human, rhesus, and murine models.
+- **Sex/Gender Biased Immune function**: Investigating the X chromosome and the vast and complex genes it codes, many of which are related to immune functions.
+Certain human diseases that alter X-chromosome expression, such as Klinefelter's syndrome, are potential models of investigating these genes.
 - **Reproductive Biology**: Testis biology and genetics of infertility in human, rhesus, and murine models.
-- **Immunology**: Focused on adaptive immunity, with an emphasis on T cell biology and T cell receptors (TCRs) across human, rhesus, and murine models.
 - **Infectious Diseases**: Research in HIV/SIV, SARS-CoV-2, ZIKA, Yellow Fever, Dengue, and Mycobacterium tuberculosis.
+- **Genomics**: Genome assembly and structural variation analysis.
 - **Computational Science**: Statistical inference and machine learning, specializing in matrix/tensor decomposition and transfer learning.
 - **Large Language Models (LLMs)**: Applications and methodologies for LLMs in biomedical research.
 - **Mathematical Modeling**: Emphasis on Physiological Based Pharmacokinetic (PBPK) modeling, with Markov Chain Monte Carlo solutions for dynamic models.